Bobby Previte: Composer

-While Previte is a talented drummer he has also received critical acclaim for his "exceptional abilities as a composer and orchestrator."
+Previte has received critical acclaim for his "exceptional abilities as a composer and orchestrator."
 A review of his 1988 album Claude's Late Morning reports that "Perhaps most striking is Previte's skill in composing music that fully integrates these disparate instruments — including drums and drum machine, electric guitar and keyboards, trombone, harp, accordion, banjo, pedal steel guitar, tuba, and harmonica — while emphasizing each instrument's unique, individual sound."
 Another critic notes Previte's "driving and propulsive compositions, featuring both fiery jazz expressionism and layered counterpoint that suggested elements of contemporary minimalism.

-Previte's compositions are often tightly arranged, although they leave room for significant amounts of improvisation.
-Additionally, Previte often uses unusual instrumentation and also draws on many non-jazz musics for his compositions.

 In 1991, he wrote the score for "Cirk Valentin" (Moscow Circus on Stage), a stage show consisting of circus acts created by Valentin Gneushev that performed at the Gershwin Theatre on Broadway.

 Recent large-scale compositional works as of Spring 2007 include: